transposit-connectors/mc-transposit-eng/runbooks/workflow_commands.md

 This action calls the sync_workflow workflow (and works on both workflows and integrators, name notwithstanding), which executes a webhook that calls the [sync_workflow](https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/op/sync_workflow) operation in mc_helper.
 It accepts a URL from the Transposit dev console, which it can parse into the relevant workflow/maintainer/environment.

 Sync_workflow uses the syncTranspositApp lambda (via connector_utilities.sync_multiple_transposit_apps) to perform git push on the specified workflow/integrator to its GitHub repo.
+By default, the lambda does a force push, so as not to deal with merge conflicts, etc. If something fails here, though, it's worth checking the logs (https://us-west-2.console.aws.amazon.com/cloudwatch/home?region=us-west-2#logsV2:log-groups/log-group/$252Faws$252Flambda$252FsyncTranspositApp) to see the details of what went wrong.

+After syncTranspositApp successfully completes its sync, it will call back to [sync_workflow_webhook](https://console.demo.transposit.com/dev/t/transposit/mc_helper/code/op/sync_workflow_webhook).
+This webhook completes the sync process:

+    - it saves out the deployed MC configurations to config.yml in the GitHub repo
+    - it regenerates the README and public-facing documentation for the workflow/integrator
+    - it posts the results of everything to Slack.

 ## Validating a README: